realdanielbyrne/sussy_higgs_tf_keras_plaidml/README.md

 ### Splitcsv

 The original dataset consisted of 11 million records.
-To facilitate fast prototyping, the data was split using python into configurable integer fractional subsets of the original data.
+To facilitate fast prototyping, the data was split using the python script `splitcsv.py` into configurable integer fractional subsets of the original data.
 Splitcsv can be used to faccilitate this splitting.
-The following splits the dataset into 5 equal sized subsets.
+The following command splits the dataset into 5 equal sized subsets.

-    python splitcsv.py HIGGS.csv 5
+    $ python splitcsv.py HIGGS.csv 5

 ## References
 [1]: https://github.com/uci-igb/higgs-susy "Higgs-Sussy"